SOMRegressor

 • distance_metric (str, optional (default=”euclidean”)) – Distance metric to compare on feature level (not SOM grid).
 Possible metrics: {“euclidean”, “manhattan”, “mahalanobis”, “tanimoto”, “spectralangle”}.
 Note that “tanimoto” tends to be slow.

-New in version 1.1.1: Spectral angle metric.
+Added in version 1.1.1: Spectral angle metric.

 • learning_rate_start (float, optional (default=0.5)) – Learning rate start value